 What is PTSD?

-Per the National Institute of Mental Health (NIMH), PTSD is a disorder triggered by one or more traumatic events.
-While it’s natural and expected for people to have fear and/or stress in dangerous situations, PTSD differs in that fear and stress remain well after the danger is no longer present.
+According to the National Institute of Mental Health (NIMH), PTSD is a disorder triggered by one or more traumatic events.
+While it is natural and expected for people to have fear and/or stress in dangerous situations, PTSD differs in that the fear and stress remain well after the danger is no longer present.
 Although PTSD is often thought of as something only war veterans experience, it can happen to anyone who has experienced a traumatic event, including seamen who have been injured while on the job.

 Seamen may develop PTSD after any number of traumatic work injuries.
-For instance, a seaman may fall overboard on an unseaworthy vessel and witness other crew members drowning.
+For instance, a seaman may fall overboard on an unseaworthy vessel, or witness other crew members drowning, and develop PTSD from this.
 Another situation may include losing a limb while working around defective machinery.
-Depression usually follows severe accidents, especially if the injury results in the inability to carry out previous work.
-In many instances, the situation is so traumatic that it may take a lifetime of therapy of rehabilitation, and in fact may be more damaging than a physical injury.
-Seamen who experience extreme physical injuries may replay the event in their mind over and over, causing excessive emotional turmoil.
+Depression usually follows severe injuries, especially if it results in the inability to carry out previous work.
+In many instances, the situation is so traumatic that it may take a lifetime of therapy or rehabilitation, and may be more damaging than a physical injury.
+Seamen who experience extreme physical injuries may replay the event in their minds over and over, causing excessive emotional turmoil.